WV e-Directive Registry FAQs

 You can always request forms directly from the e-Directive Registry by completing a Release of Information request (linked below) and submitting it to the WVCEOLC offices Monday through Friday 8:30 AM - 4:00 PM.
 Requests will only be completed during business hours.

 I am the MPOA representative or Health Care surrogate for someone with forms on the e-Directive Registry.
-The patient has passed away.
+The individual has passed away.
 Can I still submit a Release of Information request to access these forms?

 I want to remove my documents from the e-Directive Registry.
 How do I do that?

 If you want to remove your documents from the e-Directive Registry, you can submit a Revocation form to the Registry and indicate the forms you want removed.
-This Revocation form is only used internally and will not be released to treating health care providers.
+This Revocation form is only used internally and will not be released to treating health care clinicians.

 I received a letter in the mail.
 What is this?

 If you received a letter and wallet card in the mail, this is the information you are looking for.
 That letter is just confirming that we received an advance directive (medical power of attorney, living will, combined medical power of attorney and living will, etc.) or medical order (POST form or DNR card) for you to our e-Directive Registry.
-This will allow your document to be available to health care providers in emergencies.
-These forms were likely either submitted by you or by health care providers on your behalf as part of standard protocol.
+This will allow your document to be available to health care clinicians in emergencies.
+These forms were likely either submitted by you or by health care clinicians on your behalf as part of standard protocol.

 If you received an error letter with directions on how to update your forms, that letter will alert you to problems preventing your advance directive (medical power of attorney, living will, combined medical power of attorney and living will, etc.) or medical order (POST form or DNR card) from being accessible to treating health care providers.